 Randomized Phase II Study Comparing Prophylactic Cranial Irradiation Alone to Prophylactic Cranial Irradiation and Consolidative Extra-Cranial Irradiation for Extensive Disease Small Cell Lung Cancer (ED-SCLC)

 - To determine the 1-year overall survival rate in patients with ED-SCLC with the administration of PCI alone versus PCI with consolidation extracranial RT following platinum based chemotherapy

 - To compare the time to first failure;

 - To evaluate the percentage of the planned radiation dose given to each site.

-- Pathologically (histologically or cytologically) proven diagnosis of extensive disease small cell lung cancer without brain metastases and with 1-3 metastatic lesions within 6 months of registration; Note: This does NOT include patients initially diagnosed with LD-SCLC who have progressed.
+- Pathologically (histologically or cytologically) proven diagnosis of extensive disease small cell lung cancer without brain metastases and with 1-4 metastatic lesions; Note: This does NOT include patients initially diagnosed with LD-SCLC who have progressed.

 - Patients must have completed 4-6 cycles of platinum-based chemotherapy.

 - Patients must be registered on study within 8 weeks of completing chemotherapy.

 - Prior to chemotherapy (at diagnosis), patients must have extensive stage disease with 1-4 extracranial metastatic lesions (no brain metastases).
 For example, the patient could have 2 lesions in the liver and 2 in the contralateral lung; or 1 in the bone, 1 in the contralateral lung, and 2 in the liver; or 3 liver lesions and 1 in the bone, etc. Lesion is not defined as "organ".
 The patient should have no clinical signs or symptoms of CNS metastases.
 Brain imaging is not